-Be aware there are scammers out there who may try to take advantage of any confusion and uncertainty these changes cause.
-Tax scams can happen any time of year.
-They may come in the form of emails or phone calls, and may look like they are from the IRS, a tax company, a bill collector, or a state tax agency.
+Be aware of scammers—Tax scams can happen any time of year.
+They may come as emails, text messages, or phone calls.
+They pretend to be and can look like they're from the IRS, a tax company, a bill collector, or a state tax agency.

-In email phishing scams, criminals try to steal your personal information, like passwords, social security numbers, and bank and credit card information.
-These fraudulent emails looks like they come from a trusted source and often contain links to a fake login page on a “spoofed” or “phishing” website.
+Criminals try to steal your personal information, like passwords, Social Security Numbers, and bank and credit card information.
+These scam emails looks like they come from a trusted source and often contain links to a fake login page on a “spoofed” or “phishing” website.
 These fake websites often look exactly like the real website.

 Watch out for emails that look like they’re from:

 - Your financial institution, a tax software provider or the IRS, asking you to update your account and providing a link

 - Your employer, requesting payroll and human resource information

 - The IRS, saying something like ”you have a refund waiting”

 - The sender’s email address in the “From” line to make sure it exactly matches the organization’s official email address.
 Note: Official government email addresses end in “.gov”, like IRS.gov and HealthCare.gov.

 - Urgent, threatening subject lines or email titles Scammers try to trick or scare you into giving them your personal and financial information.